 The Language Centre offers courses at four levels (100, 200, 300 and 400), each level being a prerequisite for the following one.
 Consequently, students are grouped according to their initial level and take an average of five classes per week.
 Groups are limited to ten students and are often smaller.
 Classes focus on three skills: Reading Comprehension, Written Expression and Oral Expression.
 All efforts are made for the students to become bilingual as quickly as possible, and classes constantly foster their interaction and participation.

 The Centre’s courses are based on a military curriculum that aims for a professional and functional bilingualism.
 However, they also incorporate a number of methods that boost the diversification of learning tools, including language applications, audiovisual media, educational games, excursions, etc. Students can also visit the Resource Centre of the department where they can borrow learning material.

-Furthermore, the Language Centre also offers one-on-one tutorials designed for students who are trying to catch up on their regular class or who simply want to refine their second language.
+Furthermore, the Language Centre offers one-on-one tutorials designed for students who are trying to catch up on their regular class or who simply want to refine their second language.
 Via an online registration system, they can reserve an individual fifty minute tutorial when it is convenient for them, with the instructor of their choice.

 Typically, if after their second year at the College students still haven’t reached the bilingualism level required by the curriculum, they take an intensive ten week immersion summer course.
-This program is offered simultaneously at Canadian Forces Language School Detachment Saint-Jean and right here at the College.
-Students are in class for five hours per day and also have homework at the end of the day.
+During this course, the instructors usually put together field trips that allow students to materialize their second language skills in real situations.